Backyard Birds: How to Attract Common Bird Species?

 American Robin

-With their red-orange breast, these birds can often be found hopping on lawns looking for worms and insects.
-According to the North American Breeding Bird Survey, an estimated 370 million of these birds exist – the most abundant land bird in North America.
+With their red-orange breast, these birds can often hop on lawns looking for worms and insects.
+According to the North American Breeding Bird Survey, an estimated 370 million of these birds exist – North America’s most abundant land bird.
 Curious how birds locate your feeders?
 Learn more about how birds find food sources.

 Size: They usually measure between 9 and 11 inches long and have a wingspan ranging from 12 to 16 inches.